DataBiosphere/tanagra/docs/generated/DEPLOYMENT_CONFIG.md

 ## Authentication
 Configure the authentication model.

 There are four separate flags that control which model is used: `tanagra.auth.disableChecks`, `tanagra.auth.iapGkeJwt`, `tanagra.auth.iapAppEngineJwt`, `tanagra.auth.bearerToken`.
 In the future these will be combined into a single flag.
-For now, you must set all four flags and only one should be true.
+For now, **you must set all four flags and only one should be true**.

 ### tanagra.auth.bearerToken
 **required**